tamj0rd2/ncdc/README.md

 command to mock those endpoints.

-The point of using this tool is to ensure that each endpoint you use in development is called in the same way and responds in the same way as your endpoints in your live environment.
+The point of using this tool is to ensure that each endpoint you use in development is called in the same way and responds in the same way as the endpoints in your live environment.
 There's not much point in testing against mock APIs that don't strongly resemble your live APIs.